For developers · CLI-first · Open Source · MPL-2.0

 Stop fighting legacy GUI-based engines.
-Build, version, and deploy healthcare integration pipelines using YAML and TypeScript.
+Build, version, and deploy healthcare integration pipelines with YAML and TypeScript.
+Git-native, AI-friendly, CLI-first.

 $ npm install -g intu-dev